 - You have three options here using the drop-down.

 - Picture: Select an image you want to use.
-You can then arrange right from being fit on the screen to span it across in form of tiles.
+You can then arrange right from being fit on the screen to span it across in the form of tiles.

-Choosing the color accent of your liking
+2] Choosing the color accent of your liking

-What I really like is the option to change accent color based on background wallpaper.
+What I like is the option to change accent color based on background wallpaper.
 So every time the wallpaper changes, I get a new accent color, and it keeps the look fresh.

-Customize the Lock screen
+3] Customize the Lock screen

-Those who aren’t aware, Windows Spotlight is an option for the lock screen background that displays different background images and occasionally offers suggestions on the lock screen.
+For those who aren’t aware, Windows Spotlight is an option for the lock screen background that displays different background images and occasionally offers suggestions on the lock screen.
 I would suggest you read about Windows Spotlight, also try this Windows Spotlight tool which saves them as wallpaper on your PC – but let’s talk about the Cortana integration.

-- The lock screen displays advertisement which is annoying.
+- The lock screen may display annoying advertisements.
 But you can disable the ads on the lock screen.

-App Notifications on Lock Screen
+4] App Notifications on Lock Screen (Windows 10 Only)

 Here you can choose up to seven apps to display notifications along with your calendar.
 So if you working on two different machines, just looking at this machine will give you a clear idea that you are not missing anything important.

-How to apply, customize a Windows 10 Theme
+5] How to apply, customize a Windows Theme

-We have written extensive details on how you can save & use Windows 10 themes including custom themes.
+We have written extensive details on how you can save & use Windows 11/10 themes including custom themes.
 I suggest you read that tutorial, but I would like to share a few more things about it.